simon036/Capstone-Project-Meal-Tracker/TOOLKIT.md

-# Prompt-Powered Kickstart: Building a Beginner’s Toolkit for Go
+# Prompt-Powered Kickstart: Go Currency Converter CLI Toolkit

 ## 1. Title & Objective
-**Getting Started with Go – A Beginner’s Guide**
+**Getting Started with Go – Currency Converter CLI**

 - **Chosen Technology:** Go (Golang)
 - **Why Go?** Go is a statically typed, compiled language designed for simplicity and efficiency.
 It’s widely used for backend services, cloud infrastructure, and command-line tools.
-- **End Goal:** Run a minimal "Hello World" Go program.
+- **End Goal:** Build and run a CLI tool that converts currencies using real-time exchange rates from exchangerate-api.com.

-## 2. Quick Summary of Go
+## 2. Quick Summary of the Technology
 Go is an open-source programming language developed by Google.
 It is known for its simplicity, concurrency support, and fast compilation.
 Go is used in cloud services (e.g., Docker, Kubernetes), web servers, and CLI tools.

 - **What is it?** A compiled, statically typed language for building scalable software.